13 Shopify Competitors And Alternatives In 2025

 • Monitor key stats in real-time

-WooCommerce has thousands of free and premium themes and extensions that help you effectively manage your business operations.
+WooCommerce offers thousands of free and premium themes and extensions to help you manage your business operations effectively.
 For example, WooCommerce Payments lets you conveniently manage payments, WooCommerce Shipping makes it easy to print USPS labels right from your dashboard, and WooCommerce Tax automatically calculates the tax on products based on the customer’s location.

 And since both WordPress and WooCommerce are open-source software, you retain full ownership of your store’s data and content forever.